bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/destructuring_assignment.md

 #### Parsing an array returned from a function

-It's always been possible to return an array from a function.
+It’s always been possible to return an array from a function.
 Destructuring can make working with an array return value more concise.

 In this example, `f()` returns the values `[1, 2]` as its output, which can be parsed in a single line with destructuring.